A simple analytical alignment model for laser-kicked molecular rotors: 2D rotor alignment

 \section{2D rotor alignment}

-We focus on the case of a 2D rotor, which is mathematically far less complex and way more intuitive than the 3D one.
+To find a simplified solution to the 3D alignment problem, we turn to the case of a 2D rotor, which is mathematically far less complex and way more intuitive than the 3D one.
 For the calculation of the temporal alignment of the kicked 2D rotor, we follow in close analogy the 3D derivation~\cite{Leibscher2004}.

 In 2D the position of the rotor can be described as a point on a circle.
-As such, the angular eigenstates of the 2D rigid rotor are characterized by a single quantum number, and we can represent an arbitrary wave function as a superposition
+As such, the angular eigenstates of the 2D rigid rotor are characterized by a single quantum number, and we can represent an arbitrary wavefunction as a superposition

 where

 is the eigenstate corresponding to the orbital quantum number $l$ and $c_l(\tau)$ is the projection of $\Psi(\theta,\tau)$ onto the state $\ket{l}$.
 In absence of an external potential the individual states evolve in time according to their rotational energies and are described by their time-dependent complex amplitudes as